-For the three months ended March 31, 2014, our total research, development and patent expenses were \$47.6 million, and were higher compared to \$35.8 million for the same period in 2013 primarily due to the progression of numerous drugs in our pipeline into later stage clinical trials.
-As drugs move forward to more advanced stages of development, including into larger, longer clinical studies the costs of development increase.
+For the three and six months ended June 30, 2014, our total research, development and patent expenses were \$52.9 million and \$100.4 million, respectively, and were higher compared to \$40.4 million and \$76.1 million for the same periods in 2013 primarily due to the progression of numerous drugs in our pipeline into later stage clinical trials.
+As drugs move forward to more advanced stages of development, including into larger, longer clinical studies, the costs of development increase.
 For example, we initiated Phase 2 studies for several of the drugs in our pipeline in the second half of 2013, which are ongoing.
-In addition, we incurred more costs associated with our Phase 3 study of ISIS-TTR{Rx} in 2014 compared to 2013 as we continued to advance that study.
+In addition, we incurred more costs in 2014 compared to 2013 associated with the clinical studies of ISIS-SMN ${Rx}$ and the Phase 3 study of ISIS-TTR ${Rx}$ as we continued to advance those drugs.
 All amounts exclude non-cash compensation expense related to equity awards.